puruhitaaa/discord-clone-app/README.md

 REACT_APP_FIREBASE_SENDER_ID = your-sender-id-here
 REACT_APP_FIREBASE_APP_ID = your-app-id-here`

+you can then replace the invalid values with your own Firebase Config.

 ## Firebase Auth with Google

 After setting up the environment variables, you need to setup an authentication on Firebase console, then you can go ahead and enable the Google authentication provider.